aed1988/material-ui/README.md

 [ ] Build a dashboard
 24/03/2021 - Decided to test using components and defining everything in containers.
+27/03/2021 - Files are becoming very cluttered.
+Moved all styling into './component', working on functionality in './containers' and will build pages at a later date.
+Need to format the table to render based on props, headings and data.

 [ ] Build a shop-like design